 Welcome to the final piece in our special 3-part series called Spectacle or Spectacular – a collection of Stories about people who dare greatly, hopeful of a certain outcome, with no guarantees.
 They draw critics and supporters alike.
 But what made them dare their actions – what caused them to step out so boldly?
 The final installation of this 3 part series is about the spectacle of WWII and the undisputed spectacular actions of the allied forces, the soldiers, the prisoners in the concentration camps, those who defied death – the rescued and the escaped; and helpers and the doers… and those who lost their lives in the process.

-Tune in as we listen to excerpts from Nobel Peach Prize winner, author and holocaust survivor, Elie Wiesel, Winston Churchill and Simon Wiesenthal – before diving into a full length conversation with holocaust survivor, Eva Olsson.
+Tune in as we listen to excerpts from Nobel Peace Prize winner, author and Holocaust survivor, Elie Wiesel, Winston Churchill and Simon Wiesenthal – before diving into a full-length conversation with Holocaust survivor, Eva Olsson.

 About Eva Olson